-The Hospital: Accident and Emergency (Urgences) Department Accident and Emergency is for
+The Hospital: Accident and Emergency (A&E) Department

-Accident and Emergency is for emergencies only.
+A&E is for emergencies only.
 They can help you with serious or life-threatening illnesses and injuries, for example broken limbs.
 If you are visiting the hospital, it can take over 3 hours to be seen by a doctor.

-If you're not sure what to do, you should the European Emergency number 112.
-The operator speaks English and will put you in touch with the service you need, Medical, Fire, Police...etc.
+If you're not sure what to do, you should contact NHS 111 or call 111.
 They will ask questions about your symptoms so you get the help you need.
 This service is available 24 hours a day, 7 days a week.